numbas/editor-docs/source/jme-reference.rst

         * ``matches(expression("x+1"),"?;a + ?;b")`` → ``true``
         * ``match(expression("sin(x)", "?;a + ?;b")`` → ``false``

-.. function:: replace(pattern, replacement, expr)
+.. jme:function:: replace(pattern, replacement, expr)

     Replace occurrences of ``pattern`` in ``expr`` with the expression created by substituting the matched items into ``replacement``.